LordDemonos/Quarm.Guide/_posts/2024-05-30-zeal-readme.md

 * 18 - Red Con NPCs - CON_RED
 * 19 - Target Color - Default Pink

+#### Zeal Nameplate Font Choices and Drop Shadow option
+1. The Zeal Nameplate tab now supports selecting custom "spritefont" formatted bitmap font files to choose which font your Zeal Nameplate has.
+Using this option turns off the normal Nameplate and replaces it with the Zeal Nameplate.
+There will be some variation in the location of the custom Zeal nameplate versus the client.
+2. The Zeal Nameplate tab now offers a Drop Shadow option when using custom fonts for Nameplates.
+  This option makes the font more visible by adding a black shadow behind the text.

+A few sizes of arial font and arial_bold font are included with Zeal install and accessed through the options tab combobox.
+See above for notes on how to generate new fonts.

 ### In-game Map
 #### Map data source
 The map data was sourced from Brewall's maps: https://www.eqmaps.info/eq-map-files/ with minimal